alex-monro/isolate/README.md

 ## What's next

+Splitting stays free and anonymous.
+Accounts will only ever exist so you can keep your stems.

-- User accounts and history of past splits
+- User accounts and a persistent library of past splits
-- Longer file support with background job processing
+- Background job processing for longer files
+- Semantic search: find any stem in your library by describing the sound
 - Waveform visualization during playback